Ministry of finance

 A ministry of finance's portfolio has a large variety of names around the world, such as "treasury", "finance", "financial affairs", "economy" or "economic affairs".
 The position of the finance minister might be named for this portfolio, but it may also have some other name, like "Treasurer" or, in the United Kingdom, "Chancellor of the Exchequer".

 The duties of a finance minister differ between countries.
-Typically, they encompass one or more ofgovernment finances, economic policy and/or financial regulation, but there are significant differences between countries:
+Typically, they encompass one or more of government finances, economic policy and/or financial regulation, but there are significant differences between countries: